 Route through Boiler - PM, SO2, and trace VOC emissions from each of the three feed dryers are routed through high efficiency cyclones.
 The exhaust from the #1 and #2 Feed Dryer cyclones are then routed through the #1 Feed Scrubber (W628891) and then tied in with the exhaust from the #2 Feed Scrubber to exhaust through the DC Scrubber (W628851).
-The exhaust from this scrubber is then routed to the solid fuel, gasified-wood, or Deltak boiler for odor control.
-The exhaust from the #3 Feed Dryer cyclone is routed through the #2 Feed Scrubber (W628892) where the exhaust is tied in with the exhaust from the #1 Feed Scrubber and then on to the solid fuel, gasified wood, or Deltak boiler for odor control.
+The exhaust from this scrubber is then routed to the solid fuel, wood, or Deltak boiler for odor control.
+The exhaust from the #3 Feed Dryer cyclone is routed through the #2 Feed Scrubber (W628892) where the exhaust is tied in with the exhaust from the #1 Feed Scrubber (W628892) where the exhaust is tied in with the exhaust from the #1 Feed Scrubber and then on to the solid fuel, wood, or Deltak boiler for odor control.